-ESE 476 Instructional Laboratory Development Practicum (3)
+ESE 476: Instructional Laboratory Development Practicum (3)

-Students work closely with faculty advisor and staff in developing new laboratory experiments for scheduled laboratory courses in electrical and computer engineering.
+Students work closely with a faculty advisor and staff in developing new laboratory experiments for scheduled laboratory courses in electrical and computer engineering.
 A comprehensive technical report and the instructional materials developed must be submitted at the end of the course.
-May be used once as a technical elective for electrical or computer engineering major.
-May be repeated once but only 3 credits may be used as technical elective for either Electrical or Computer Engineering.
-Fall and Spring
+May be used as a technical elective for electrical and computer engineering majors.
+May be repeated as an open elective.
+Fall, Spring, Summer

-Prerequisite(s): U4 standing, a minimum grade point average of 3.0 in all Stony Brook courses, and a minimum grade of A- in the course for which the student will develop instruction material; permission of the instructor and the department.
+Prerequisites: U4 standing; minimum cumulative g.p.a. of 3.0 and minimum grade of A- in the course for which the students will develop material; permission of department and instructor